A chemical cloud or cancerous growth

 My encounter with both ‘Vee’ and the cat occurred near the stop on line 10 of the Shanghai Metro called ‘Site of the First CPC National Congress — Xintiandi station’.
 Visited in 2025 by over 3 million people from across China as the site of the formal establishment of the Communist Party of China on 23 July, 1921, the surrounding area has been transformed into a retail hub for upmarket fashion outlets, commercial boutiques, expensive restaurants and other products of consumer capitalism.
 It was in front of one of these, the US fashion house Stüssy, to which a queue of Chinese queued patiently while staring at their smartphones, that I saw what Visa describes as its ‘mascot’.

-‘These dying generations’ is from W. B. Yeats’ poem, ‘Sailing to Byzantium’, which begins: ‘That is no country for old men’.
+‘This dying generation’ is a reference to ‘These dying generations’ in W. B. Yeats’ poem, ‘Sailing to Byzantium’, which begins: ‘That is no country for old men’.
 Written in 1926 when the author was 61 years old, it was subsequently used as the opening poem of The Tower (1928), in which Yeats meditates on old age.
 The reference here, however, is to the ageing population of China generally, and even moreso of Hong Kong, which has a median age of 47.9, with 22.7% of the population being 65 and over, and a birth rate of 0.68 children per woman, one of the lowest in the world.

 The penultimate line is a reference to Shakespeare’s famous description of death in The Tragedy of Hamlet (Act III, scene 1, ll.
 85-86) as: ‘The undiscovered country from whose bourn / No traveller returns’.
-Like all three parts of the Divina Commedia, my poem ends with the word ‘stars’, not of the grace of God, in this case, but of his absence from the universe.
+Like all three parts of the Divina Commedia, my poem ends with the word ‘stars’, not of the saving grace of God, in this case, but of his absence from the universe.